+Topics for the oral part of the SDE
-The state doctoral examination consists of two parts:

-- 1) Theoretical/methodological discussion of the dissertation, - 2) Examination in regional and political geography, or particular subject areas: - 2a) Theoretical questions in regional geography or political geography,

-Doctoral students who were enrolled before October 1st, 2014 also select two of the following subject areas:

-- 2b) Global and international differentiation of the world, regional differentiation of the state and micro-regional analysis, regional development of Czechia in the European context, - 2c) Geography of cities and land use planning, rural geography and environmental protection, geography of tourism, foreign trade and external relations.
+The state doctoral examination consists of two parts: Regional and Political Geography Theoretical/methodological discussion of the dissertation, Examination in regional and political geography, or particular subject areas: Theoretical questions in regional geography or political geography, Doctoral students who were enrolled before October 1st, 2014 also select two of the following subject areas: (a) Theoretical questions in regional geography or political geography, Doctoral students who were enrolled before October 1st, 2014 also select two of the following subject areas: (a) Global and international differentiation of the world, regional differentiation of the state and micro-regional analysis, regional development of Czechia in the European context, (b) Geography of cities and land use planning, rural geography and environmental protection, geography of tourism, foreign trade and external relations.
 2c subject areas may also include selections from subject areas 2b) and 2c) of the Social Geography and Regional Development study programme).

-Regional and Political Geography

-Doctoral students enrolled after October 1st, 2014 also select one of the following subject areas:

-Geography of globalization and European integration, global and international differentiation of the world, political geography and geopolitics, regional differentiation of the state, geography of tourism and recreation, development studies, landscape geography, with respect to the dissertation topic and completed partial study requirements set forth in the individual plan.
+Doctoral students enrolled after October 1st, 2014 also select one of the following subject areas: Geography of globalization and European integration, global and international differentiation of the world, political geography, with respect to the dissertation topic and completed partial study requirements set forth in the individual plan.
 (Recommended study materials are listed in SIS for individual subjects "for PGS").
 In the first part of the state doctoral examination the doctoral student presents the dissertation to the committee, as well as the focus of research, the theoretical and methodological points of departure, and the current state of progress on the dissertation work (max.
 15 minutes, ppt presentation).
 This is followed by a discussion.

-In the second part of the state doctoral examination, taking into account the dissertation topic the committee verifies the candidate's ability to place the research into the context of changing general assumptions (e.g. key theories, concepts, directions/schools and individuals) and methodological approaches in geography and related sciences/disciplines.
-In addition to general knowledge, the examination is particularly intended to verify the following skills: critical thinking, explaining the essence of a problem, distinguishing meaning, presenting arguments, placing a problem in a broader context, general and specific differentiation, presenting relevant empirical examples, and drawing and formulating general conclusions.
+In the second part of the state doctoral examination, taking into account the dissertation topic che research into the context of changing general assumpt

+Topics for the oral part of the SDE
-The state doctoral examination consists of two parts:

-- 1) Theoretical/methodological discussion of dissertation, - 2) Examination in social geography and regional development, or particular subject areas: - 2a) Theoretical questions in social geography or theories of regional development.

-Doctoral students enrolled before October 1st, 2014 also select two of the following subject areas:

-- 2b) Geography of production, geography of non-productive sectors, geography of populations and settlements, historical and cultural geography, - 2c) Regional politics and regional planning, geography of cities and land use planning, rural geography and environmental protection.
+Social Geography and Regional Development The state doctoral examination consists of two parts: 1) Theoretical/methodological discussion of dissertation, 2) Examination in social geography and regional development, or particular subject areas: 2a) Theoretical questions in social geography or theories of regional development.
+Doctoral students enrolled before October 1st, 2014 also select two of the following subject areas: 2b) Geography of production, geography of non-productive sectors, geography of populations and settlements, historical and cultural geography.
+2c) Regional politics and regional planning, geography of cities and land use planning, rural geography and environmental protection.
 2c subject areas may also include selections from subject areas 2b) and 2c) of the Regional and Political Geography study programme).

-Social Geography and Regional Development

-Doctoral students enrolled after October 1st, 2014 also select one of the following subject areas:

-Economic geography, geography of cities, geography of populations and settlement, geography of health, migrations studies, historical and cultural geography, regional development and regional politics, with respect to the dissertation topic and completed partial study requirements set forth in the individual plan.
+Doctoral students enrolled after October 1st, 2014 also select one of the following subject areas: Economic geography, geography of cities, geography of populations and settlement, geography of health, migrations studies, historical and cultural geography, regional development and regional politics, with respect to the dissertation topic and completed partial study requirements set forth in the individual plan.
 (Recommended study materials are listed in SIS for individual subjects "for PGS").
 In the first part of the state doctoral examination the doctoral student presents the dissertation to the committee, as well as the focus of research, the theoretical and methodological points of departure, and the current state of progress on the dissertation (max.
 15 minutes, ppt presentation).
 This is followed by a discussion.
 In the second part of the state doctoral examination, taking into account the dissertation topic the committee verifies the candidate's ability to place the research into the context of changing general assumptions (e.g. key theories, concepts, directions/schools and individuals) and methodological approaches in geography and related sciences/disciplines.
-In addition to general knowledge, the examination is particularly intended to verify the following skills: critical thinking, explaining the essence of a problem, distinguishing meaning, presenting arguments, placing a problem in a broader context, general and specific differentiation, presenting relevant empirical examples, and drawing and formulating general conclusions.
+In addition to general knowledge, the exa -- --